-2025.
-The two-stage PUD process, coupled with a text amendment to the Campus Plan Regulations to permit an increase in aggregate FAR in R-5-D and R-5-E zones from 3.5 to 4.5, provides an effective means to implement the University's "Grow Up, Not Out" strategy, while maintaining reasonable controls on future development.
-This approach allows a level of specificity and predictability that benefits all stakeholders, and also provides the requisite flexibility inherent in any long-term plan.
-The two-stage PUD views the campus as a whole, outlining a plan for development that reflects and enhances the unique and diverse urban character of the campus, maintains identified historic and architectural resources, preserves and enhances open spaces and pedestrian networks, and provides important public benefits to the Foggy Bottom and West End neighborhoods and the District.
+GW has worked closely with the DC Office of Planning to identify the appropriate zoning mechanism to achieve the development plan set forth in the Foggy Bottom Campus Plan: 2006 - 2025.
+The two-stage PUD process, coupled with a text amendment to the Campus Plan Regulations to permit an increase in aggregate FAR in R-5-D and R-5-E zones from 3.5 to 4.0, provides an effective means to implement the University's "Grow Up, Not Out" strategy, while maintaining reasonable controls on future development.
+This approach allows a level of specificity and predictability that benefits all stakeholders, and also provides the flexibility necessary given the long-term nature of the Plan.
+The two-stage PUD views the campus as a whole, outlining a plan for development that reflects and enhances the unique and diverse urban character of the campus, identifies and maintains numerous buildings of historic and architectural significance, preserves and enhances open spaces and pedestrian networks, and provides important public benefits to the Foggy Bottom and West End neighborhoods and the District.